Shushybye

-Shushybye is an original dream-themed entertainment brand for preschoolers/toddlers launched in June of 2006, encompassing a national television series on BabyFirst, a series of bedtime storybooks from St. Martin's Press, toys, plush dolls, music CDs, DVDs and sleepwear.
+Shushybye is an original dream-themed entertainment brand for preschoolers/toddlers launched in June 2006, encompassing a national television series on BabyFirst, a series of bedtime storybooks from St. Martin's Press, toys, plush dolls, music CDs, DVDs and sleepwear.
 New episodes of Shushybye were planned to air on Babyfirst TV in January 2013 with a new group of characters known as the Dreamsters joining the cast.

 Premise

 Shushybye is a land centered on dreams, ones especially-made for children by the Shushies who live in villages such as Nap Valley, Snore Shore, and Slumber Heights.
 Children make a Dream Wish before they go to sleep.
 The Shushies say "wondrous" over and over, make all their dreams, then place them in Dream Boxes.
 Conductor McCloud then calls everything "wondrous", puts the Dream Boxes onto the Shushybye Train, and transports them to children as they fall asleep on time.
 After making dreams, the Shushies gather in Pillow Park for the nightly Shushybye Dance, where they move and groove to the music of the Shushybyes, and take turns saying "wondrous".

 Shushybye creator-songwriter Steve Syatt wanted to compose and produce music that adults would enjoy while helping introduce their children to such popular musical genres as rock 'n roll, blues, jazz, rhythm & blues, Latin, and country.
 As a result, the Shushybyes explore many diverse music forms that have been hailed by major parenting media as contemporary lullaby classics.